kyhau/docker-notebook/docker-networking.md

 1. Which of the built-in network types has 'swarm' level scope?

-   The overlay network handles routing of services for the swarm and thus has swarm level scope across all nodes.
+   The **overlay** network handles routing of services for the swarm and thus has swarm level scope across all nodes.

 ## Host networks

 1. Which of the built-in network drivers is often referred to as the 'Host Only' network driver?

-    The 'host' network driver is referred to as the 'host only' network driver because the host is the only entity that will have network connectivity to the resources on it.
+   The **host** network driver is referred to as the 'host only' network driver because the host is the only entity that that will have network connectivity to the resources on it.

 ## IP address and hostname